DanSiew/AspNetCore-Angular2-Demo/README.md

 # AspNetCore-Angular2-Demo
-is to set up for Angular 2 using ASP Net Core in Visual Studio 2015
+This project is to set up for Angular 2 using ASP Net Core in Visual Studio 2015.

+Angular 2 is still in beta and has been many changes and decided to keep up the changes.